-Every once in a while, a meme goes around on Facebook that catches my attention.
-And one such meme has been making the rounds on my friends’ profiles.
-For some reason, this one has been wildly popular and everyone seems to be very excited about the implications and benefits of this information.
+Every once in a while, a meme goes around on social media that catches my attention.
+For some reason, this myth has become wildly popular and everyone seems to be very excited about the implications and benefits of this information.

 MYTH: A vehicle headrest is left deliberately detachable and sharp so that it can be used to break a vehicle’s window and the glass of a vehicle window is easily broken from the inside.

 I’m going to break this down into two parts: the headrest and the window.